dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 code.

-In that spirit, we wanted to start with a simple property that comes up in every programming languages, value optionality.
-Optional values are represented differently across languages, null pointers in C++ or Java, with explicit option types in Rust, and with special nil or None values in dynamic languages like Javascript, Lisp, or Python.
+In that spirit, we wanted to start with a simple property that comes up in every programming languages, value optionality.\todo{we need a better word for "optionality"} Optional values are represented differently across languages, null pointers in C++ or Java, with explicit option types in Rust, and with special nil or None values in dynamic languages like Javascript, Lisp, or Python.
 In every